Feb. 17 in Music History: Remembering Thelonious Monk

 1960 - Elvis earned his first Gold album for 1956's Elvis, which featured "Rip It Up," "Old Shep," "When My Blue Moon Turns To Gold Again" and "Ready Teddy."

-1975 - AC/DC released their debut album High Voltage in Australia.
-Their first internationally released album, also by that name with a different track listing, arrived on May 14, 1976.
+1975 - AC/DC released their debut album, High Voltage, in Australia.
+Their first internationally released album, also by that name but with a different track listing, arrived on May 14, 1976.

 1975 - John Lennon released the Phil Spector-produced Rock 'n' Roll album, a collection of some of his favorite rock and R&B oldies, including "Stand By Me."
-It was his final record before his self-imposed five-year exile from making records.
+It was Lennon’s final record before his self-imposed, five-year exile from making records.

-1976 - The Eagles release Their Greatest Hits (1971-1975), a collection of 10 songs from their first four albums.
-For a while, it is certified as the top-selling album in US history.
+1976 - The Eagles released Their Greatest Hits (1971-1975), a collection of 10 songs from their first four albums.
+For a while, it was certified as the top-selling album in U.S. history.

 1984 - Thompson Twins released their fourth studio album, Into the Gap.
 It features "Hold Me Now," "Doctor!
 Doctor!," "You Take Me Up," and "Sister of Mercy."

-1984 - The musical drama Footloose opens in theaters with a soundtrack featuring Kenny Loggins, Deniece Williams, and Sammy Hagar.
-Two songs from the movie - "Footloose" and "Let's Hear it For the Boy" - go to #1 in America.
+1984 - The musical drama Footloose opened in theaters with a soundtrack featuring Kenny Loggins, Deniece Williams, and Sammy Hagar.
+Two songs from the movie — Loggins’ "Footloose" and Williams’ "Let's Hear it For the Boy" — went to No. 1 in the U.S.

 1995 - Blink-182 released their debut studio album, Cheshire Cat.
 It features “M+M’s” and “Wasting Time.”